Union of South Africa

 Following World War I, the Union of South Africa was a signatory of the Treaty of Versailles and became one of the founding members of the League of Nations.
-It was conferred the administration of South West Africa (now known as Namibia) as a League of Nations mandate.
-It became treated in most respects as another province of the Union, but it never was formally annexed.
+It was mandated by the League with the administration of South West Africa (now known as Namibia).
+South West Africa became treated in most respects as another province of the Union, but it never was formally annexed.

-Like Canada, Australia and New Zealand, the Union of South Africa was a self-governing dominion of the British Empire.
+The Union of South Africa was a self-governing dominion of the British Empire.
 Its full sovereignty was confirmed with the Balfour Declaration of 1926 and the Statute of Westminster 1931.
 It was governed under a form of constitutional monarchy, with the Crown being represented by a governor-general.
 The Union came to an end with the enactment of the constitution of 1961, by which it became a republic and left the Commonwealth of Nations.
-The Republic of South Africa rejoined the Commonwealth in 1994.
+The Republic of South Africa rejoined the Commonwealth on 1 June 1994.

 Constitution

 Main features

 The Union of South Africa was a unitary state, rather than a federation like Canada and Australia, with each colony's parliaments being abolished and replaced with provincial councils.
 A bicameral parliament was created, consisting of the House of Assembly and Senate, with members of the parliament being elected mostly by the country's white minority.
 During the course of the Union, the franchise changed on several occasions always to suit the needs of the government of the day.
-Parliamentary supremacy was a convention of the constitution, inherited from the United Kingdom; save for procedural safeguards in respect of the entrenched sections of franchise and language, the courts were unable to intervene in Parliament's decisions.
+Parliamentary sovereignty was a convention of the constitution, inherited from the United Kingdom; save for procedural safeguards in respect of the entrenched sections of franchise and language, the courts were unable to intervene in Parliament's decisions.

 Capitals

-Owing to disagreements over where the Union's capital should be, a compromise was reached in which every province would be dealt a share of the benefits of the capital: the administration would be seated in Pretoria (Transvaal), the Parliament would be in Cape Town (Cape Province), the Appellate Division would be in Bloemfontein (Orange Free State), while archives would be in Pietermaritzburg (Natal).
-Bloemfontein and Pietermaritzburg were given financial compensation.
-Since South West Africa was never officially annexed as a fifth province, its capital, Windhoek, was never officially recognized as the country's fifth capital.
+Pretoria was the seat of government, while the Parliament sat in Cape Town and the Appellate Division in Bloemfontein.